 I Went Inside a Salt Cave—Here's What Happened

-I’ll preface this firsthand account of my experience inside a salt cave by disclosing that I am a bit wellness-obsessed, and I consider myself an early adopter of most of the latest and greatest healthy living trends on the market.
-(Just take my past articles concerning all-natural alternatives for antibiotics and butter, or the post dedicated to the extensive benefits of parsley, as proof.)
+I’ll preface this firsthand account of my experience inside a salt cave by disclosing that I am obsessed with wellness, and I consider myself an early adopter of most of the latest and greatest healthy living trends on the market.
+(Just take my past articles about all-natural alternatives for antibiotics and butter and the extensive benefits of parsley as proof.)
 That being said, I’ll admit I had my doubts going into the salt cave.
-My practical side was skeptical about how spending an hour inside a dark room surrounded by salt could possibly accomplish all of the powerful, healing benefits it claims to, but the holistic-hippie in me knew I needed to go into the experience with an open mind.
+My practical side was skeptical about how spending an hour inside a dark room surrounded by salt could possibly accomplish all the powerful healing benefits it claims to, but the holistic hippie in me knew I needed to go into the experience with an open mind.
 And that I did.
-Below is everything you need to know about a salt cave and what happens inside.
+Below is everything you need to know about a salt cave.

 Wait, What's a Salt Cave?

 I visited the Montauk Salt Cave, located on the easternmost tip of Long Island, New York, so I’ll use this cave as my main reference.
-All salt caves are slightly unique, and may differ in size and layout, but from what I gather, most caves have a similar overall structure and are made up of the same basic components.
-The surrounding walls are comprised of stacked pink Himalayan salt bricks, while the ground is made up of loose pink Himalayan salt rocks—imagine a grainier sand pit.
+All salt caves are unique and may differ in size and layout, but most caves have a similar overall structure and are made up of the same basic components.
+The surrounding walls are comprised of stacked pink Himalayan salt bricks, while the ground is made up of loose pink Himalayan salt rocks—imagine a grainy sand pit.
 There’s typically a “fireplace” built entirely of salt stones and filled with salt rock lamps or lights, which gives the cave a peaceful orange glow.
-The ceiling is meant to emulate a cave and may also be strung with patches of twinkle lights to provide ambiance and dim lighting, however the cave is kept mostly dark to provide a relaxing, spa-like environment.
-I’d compare the atmosphere to a large unheated sauna—made of salt.
+The ceiling is meant to emulate a cave and may also be strung with patches of twinkle lights to provide ambiance and dim lighting, however, the cave is kept mostly dark to provide a relaxing, spa-like environment.
+I’d compare the atmosphere to a large unheated sauna made of salt.
 Though the word cave sounds intimidating, this one is quite inviting.

-First things first, you'll want to make a reservation.
-Most caves have a limited amount of seating and follow a schedule as far as timed group sessions.
-In other words, you most likely won't be able to show up and just walk into the cave at your leisure.
-Be prepared to commit at least an hour out of your day as most sessions inside the cave are forty-five minutes to an hour.
+First things first, you’ll want to make a reservation.
+Most caves have a limited amount of seating and follow a schedule as far as timed group sessions go.
+In other words, you most likely won’t be able to show up and walk into the cave at your leisure.
+Be prepared to commit at least an hour out of your day, as most sessions inside the cave are 45 minutes to an hour.
 I signed up for a 45-minute session at 4 p.m. on a Saturday, which turned out to be a relaxing activity after a busy day that began with a workout followed by several errands.
-Be sure to drink plenty of water before (and after), as the cave can dehydrate you (you'll find out why below).
-Lastly, it's not free, so bring your wallet.
-The Montauk Salt Cave charges $40 per person for each session, but pricing varies depending on the cave and if it's a boutique operation or part of a larger spa experience.
+Be sure to drink plenty of water before (and after), as the cave can dehydrate you.
+Lastly, it’s not free, so bring your wallet.
+The Montauk Salt Cave charges $40 per person for each session, but pricing varies depending on the cave and if it’s a boutique operation or part of a larger spa experience.

 What Goes on Inside?

 Many caves require you to remove your shoes—as you would when using the facilities at a spa—before you enter the salty, sand-like pit inside the cave.
-Most caves also ask you to leave your beloved phone behind before entering, so be ready to participate in a mini digital detox.
-When inside, you’ll notice the cave is kept slightly cooler than normal air temperature, which is due to the halotherapy (salt-infused air being pumped into the room)—more to come on that, too.
+Most caves also ask you to leave behind your electronic devices before entering, so be ready to participate in a mini digital detox.
+When inside, you’ll notice the cave is kept slightly cooler than normal air temperature, which is due to the halotherapy (salt-infused air being pumped into the room).

 As I entered the cave for my session, I immediately immersed my feet in the rocky salt substance that makes up the ground.
-It feels heavenly to the bare foot and is one of the first physical sensations I experienced from my time inside the cave.
-I then took a seat in one of several zero gravity chairs (it seems that most caves provide the same type of seating), which allow you to recline while propping your legs at a comfortable angle.
+It feels heavenly to the barefoot and is one of the first physical sensations I experienced from my time inside the cave.
+I then took a seat in one of several zero-gravity chairs, which allow you to recline while propping your legs at a comfortable angle.
 All 11 people in my session took their seats, and some even chose to sit or lay on the salt rock substance of the floor.
 I was given a blanket to keep me comfortable and warm.

-While I situated myself, I noticed a calming, peaceful soundtrack—similar to one you'd hear during a massage or spa treatment—which sounded like the gentle ebb and flow of ocean waves.
-I felt like I was settling in for a nap as the owner of the cave welcomed us and explained the background and benefits of the salt cave (more on that below).
-We then began the session with our eyes-closed as we were walked through an exercise in guided breath work.
-The breath therapy happened to be a part of a special package for my session but standard salt cave sessions typically leave you to relax and zen out while breathing in the goodness the environment.
+While I situated myself, I noticed a calming, peaceful soundtrack—similar to one you’d hear during a massage or spa treatment—which sounded like the gentle ebb and flow of ocean waves.
+I felt like I was settling in for a nap as the owner of the cave welcomed us and explained the background and benefits of the salt cave.
+We began the session with our eyes closed as we were walked through an exercise in guided breath work.
+The breath therapy happened to be a part of a special package for my session, but standard salt cave sessions typically leave you to relax and zen out while breathing in the goodness of the environment.

 What Are the Benefits?